Carpal Tunnel Syndrome

 Carpal tunnel syndrome (CTS) is a hand and arm condition causing pain, numbness, and other symptoms.
-It one of the most common soft tissue pathologies, affecting between .6–2 percent of the population.
+It is, quite simply, a pinched nerve in the wrist.
+It is one of the most common soft tissue pathologies, affecting 0.6-2% of the population.
 While it occurs most frequently in people over 40, it can affect anyone performing repetitive or forceful movements that induce wrist tissue inflammation.
 Some people are simply more prone to carpal tunnel syndrome due to obesity or small wrist structure.

 Fortunately, CTS is becoming more treatable, allowing patients to rapidly return to normal life.

 Carpal tunnel syndrome is generally an overuse syndrome.
 Assembly line workers, musicians, and others who use their hands in a repetitive motion over long periods of time, particularly when pressure is applied, are most prone to carpal tunnel irritation.
 Workers who use vibrating power tools are also prime candidates for CTS problems.
 But many others are susceptible for other reasons, such as obesity and gender (women are more prone due to their smaller anatomy).

 A computer mouse can even be a culprit.
 Though studies have not yet proven that general computer use (keyboard-based) causes CTS, anecdotal evidence of a link is building as more people with computer-based jobs visit our practices.